JSON Translator

 Configuration Options:

-• Starting Key (optional): Specify the key from which to begin the search, suitable for scenarios where key order matters
+• Start Key (optional): Indicates where to begin the search—useful when key order matters

-• Translating only specific fields in a flat structure, such as the "message" field in logs or error messages
+• Translating fields like "message" in flattened data structures such as logs or error reports

 i18n Mode